Estimate Time5 min

 Your credit score

-To qualify for a mortgage at all, you tend to need a credit score in the 500s, though Blackhurst says the minimum could be higher, depending on your lender.
+According to the Federal Reserve Bank of New York, between 750 and 800 are scores that demonstrate you are a lower-risk borrower.
+To qualify for a mortgage at all, you tend to need a credit score in the 500s, though the minimum could be higher, depending on your lender.
 If your credit score is too low, you’d need to wait to improve your credit score if you need to secure a home loan.

-A con to buying a home with a lower credit score: Your interest rate, and therefore your monthly mortgage payments, may be higher.
-That means you could pay more money for the same house than you would if your credit score were higher.
+Conversely, with a lower credit score, your mortgage rate and consequently your monthly mortgage payments, may be higher meaning you could pay more money for the same house than you would if your credit score were higher.

-For more information about ways to deal with high mortgage rates read Viewpoints, 3 ways to deal with high mortgage rates.
+For more information about ways to deal with high mortgage rates read Fidelity Viewpoints, Hope for homebuyers.

 Your down payment

-Conventional mortgages require a minimum down payment of at least 3% of the home price per Fannie Mae, while other types of mortgages have different minimums.
+Specifically, conventional mortgages require a minimum down payment of at least 3% of the home price per Fannie Mae, while other types of mortgages have different minimums.
 However, a lender could charge a buyer private mortgage insurance (PMI) on a conventional mortgage if the buyer’s down payment is less than 20% of the home’s price.
-PMI tends to cost between 0.46% and 1.5% of your original loan amount per year.3
+PMI tends to cost between 0.46% and 1.5% of your original loan amount per year.4

 Considering term life insurance?